5 NYC Museums That Aren’t in Your Guidebook

 Because the Studio Museum screens documentaries on topics related to Black history and culture and hosts frequent lectures and events, it’s easy to spend several hours here.
 Several good soul food restaurants are nearby, and the famous Apollo Theater is visible in the distance to the west on 125th Street.

-The Studio Museum is open from noon until 6PM, Wednesdays through Sundays.
-Admission is a suggested donation of $7.
+The Studio Museum is open from noon until 6PM, Thursdays through Sundays.
+On Saturdays, they open two hours earlier.
+Admission is a suggested donation of $7 for adults and $3 for students and seniors, except on Sundays when it’s free for everyone thanks to a sponsorship from Target.

 3. The City Reliquary